shageman/gotestit/README.md

 Of the other libraries, I recommend looking at "testify/assert", "zen", and "gocheck". testify/assert is used in conjunction with testing to which it adds a lot of useful assertions, but doesn't change the basics of how a test is written.
 Zen implements the best version of BDD style testing I have seen in go.
 Essentially, you write one test into which you embed describes, its, and expects.
 Like testify/assert "gocheck" comes with many matchers out of the box.
 Gocheck requires creating a suite struct and uses a non-standard way of running the test methods.
 Its most useful feature to me are setup and teardown methods to allow tests in a suite to share common code.
 The shared state can lead to problems with concurrent code.

+As far as the other libraries go, check them out to see the different styles.
+Beware of go-spec: The version tested here, never fails assertions!

 So, summary of the summary: if you are just trying to test stuff and need assertions, go with testify/assert.
 If you want to see and play with BDD for go, use zen.